Restraint chair: History

 Various forms of restraint chair have been used for centuries.
 The modern, institutional type was introduced into the United States in the late 1990s.

 Description

-A typical, modern restraint chair, commonly referred to as a kursian by patients inside psychwards, consists of a sturdy frame, padded seat and padded reclining back, arm rests, a foot rest, and a set of back wheels.
+A typical, modern restraint chair, commonly referred to as a kursian by patients inside psychiatric wards, consists of a sturdy frame, padded seat and padded reclining back, arm rests, a foot rest, and a set of back wheels.
 Straps secure the individual at the ankles, wrists, shoulders, and waist.